 He is very good at surprise presents and that was definitely the best one. :D

 My fiance carved the words “Will U Marry Me” inside a 2 foot by 1 foot heart in a giant oak tree.
 I wasn’t wearing a speck of make-up and it was freezing and raining and I was wearing his old work clothes, but it was the most beautiful, romantic moment of my life.

 He had taken three days to carve it, with the flu and in the rain.
 It is still in the tree and every summer we walk down to the tree to see it.
-I hope the words remain long after we are gone.posted about 4 years ago
+I hope the words remain long after we are gone.posted over 4 years ago

 We submitted our story to a local cake shop for our wedding, and we ended up winning a free cake for our wedding, so there’s a longer version out there . . .